Which Solar Analytics Data Download is right for me?

 Max site data is only available in the Fleet dashboard under “Max Site Data”.

-This report is your raw data, based on each and every channel and device which is measured on the site and is reported in five-minute data and time stamped increments.
-It includes virtually everything that can be viewed in your Fleet Dashboard under the “Live Data - Long Energy” tab and is most useful for highly detailed analysis.
-It is potentially useful for assessing network voltage, peak demand.
+This report uses raw data, measured by the devices and channels on site.
+The report is presented in five-minute data and time-stamped increments.
+It includes everything that can be viewed in the Fleet Dashboard under the “Live Data - Long Energy” tab and is most useful for highly detail analysis.
+It is useful in assessing network voltage and peak demand.

-Importantly, you should note that this data is raw and as such may include negative values.
-If solar is installed, the total site consumption will appear as Net load (rather than gross) i.e. negative values will represent the excess solar exported to the grid.
+Importantly, it should be noted that this data is raw and may include negative values.
+If solar is installed, the total site consumption will appear as Net load (rather than gross) i.e. negative values will represent excess solar exported to the grid.